QRY91/doggowoof/NORTHSTAR.md

 **Tone Standards**:
 - Enthusiastic but honest about being early-stage
+- "Working now" vs "Coming soon" clearly marked
-- "Learning your patterns" not "Revolutionary AI-powered"
+- "Basic filtering" not "Revolutionary AI-powered"
-- "Smart filtering" not "Enterprise-grade intelligence platform"
+- "Pattern learning planned" not "Enterprise-grade intelligence platform"
 - "Local-first privacy" not "Military-grade security"
 - Dog metaphors are non-negotiable (it's our brand! 🐕)

+**Core Honesty Rules**:
+- ✅ Show what's actually working today
+- ✅ Be clear about what's planned vs delivered
+- ✅ Enthusiasm for the vision, honesty about the state
+- ❌ No marketing fluff or capability overselling
+- ❌ No AI buzzwords for basic functionality

 **Philosophy**: Build a tool that actually solves the problem.
 Let the enthusiasm show through personality, but deliver real value.
-Privacy-first isn't a marketing gimmick - it's core architecture.
+Good dogs don't lie about what they can do.

 ## 🗺️ Roadmap Priorities